naja-js/naja/docs/1.x/ui-binding.md

 ```

 Neither `element` nor `form` have to be bound to Naja via the configured selector.
 However, the aforementioned allowed
-origin rules still apply, and the `interaction` event is triggered with `originalEvent` set to undefined.
+origin rules still apply, and the `interaction` event (see [Writing extensions](extensions-custom.md)) is triggered
+with `originalEvent` set to undefined.

+?> The manual dispatch methods are available since version 1.4.0.

 ## Manual bind